dpatru/now/readme.md

 The `now` script will record this task along with a timestamp in the file `.now` in your home directory.
 The effect is a build a chronological list of the things you've worked on.

 The script `nowtss` takes a timestamped list of tasks and adds elapsed time.
-As a convenience, `now` shows the output of nowtss on the tail of the `.now` file each time it is called.
+As a convenience, `now` shows the output of `reportnow` each time it is called.

 Advantages of now
 ---------------